St. Charles Borromeo Seminary

 -

-All lessons require a written response (essay) of a word count with a set minimum, and presented for evaluation by a member of the Bishop’s Council.
+All lessons require a written response (essay) of a word count with a set minimum, and presented for evaluation by a member of the training staff.
 The essay consists of the perception of the knowledge gained by the seminarian regarding the content of the learning module.

 -